typora/support.typora.io/_posts/2016-05-02-Install and Use Pandoc.md

 ## Use Pandoc

 After Pandoc is installed, then you could import supported file types by clicking File -> Import from the menu bar, or simple drag and drop a file into Typora.
 Export function is also fully functional from the menu bar.
-Pandoc will run in backgrounds for those tasks and then exit automatically, so you may not feel it.
+Pandoc will run in background for those tasks and then exit automatically, so you may not feel it.

 ## FAQ